eps90/uuid-generator-chrome-extension/README.md

 * **UI/COPY** - sent when UUID is copied from the UI
 * **LINK/CLICK** - sent when link is clicked the from the UI level

-You can configure your tracking key by putting it into `.env` file (see `.env.dist` for the example)
+You can configure your tracking key by putting it into `.env.local` file (see `.env` for the example and [how to use environment variables in React Apps](https://create-react-app.dev/docs/adding-custom-environment-variables))
 ## Contributing
 Please read CONTRIBUTING.md for details on the code of conduct, and the process for submitting pull requests.